 Solving that equation equals a crossover frequency of 40.25 MHz.
-In a nutshell, this means any frequency <40.25 MHz is considered HF and any frequency >40.25 MHz is considered VHF.
+In a nutshell, this means any frequency below 40.25 MHz is considered HF and any frequency above 40.25 MHz is considered VHF.
 Here's what Elsie calculates for inductors and capacitors for this diplexer:

 Time to hit the bench.
 To get the best performance from this diplexer, I wound the coils out of 16ga enameled solid copper wire and used 500Vdc silver mica caps.
 An etched circuit board is not needed for this project, I used a couple of terminal strips, and for the case, I use a common plastic electrical box from Cantex.
 I had all the parts except the case, which cost me $6 at my local Home Cheapo hardware store.
 Diplexers are not that complex to build but a few things need to be kept in mind during construction.

 Try to keep the coils at 90 degrees to each other to limit coupling.

 Have a solid ground throughout.

 Building this up took about an hour.
 I used a blank, single sided PCB, and two recycled terminal strips.
 Wound all the coils and measured them on my AADE L/C Meter IIB to verify their values.
 For good measure I also verified the mica caps as well.
 Notice how the coils are as close to 90 degrees apart from each other so their magnetic fields won't couple into surrounding inductors.
 To verify the crossover frequency and overall SWR, I used my MFJ antenna analyzer and made up two dummy loads out of carbon resistors.
 One dummy load was 50 ohms and the other was 75 ohms.
 With this dummy load arrangement, when the SWR started climbing higher than 1:1, that was my crossover frequency.
 By the time the SWR reached 1.5:1, I knew the RF signal out of the analyzer was going out the port that had the 75 ohm dummy load attached.